UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

    - FP32, FP64
    - ...

 # ToDo:
  - [x] Outline what kernels are included in the benchmark, along with how they will be run.
    - [ ] Research how to fairly and properly evaluate sparce BLAS kernels
    - [ ] Finish Sparce function descriptions, including what problems are evaluated and why.
- - [x] Consider the suitability of including batched versions of the chosen BLAS kernels.
- - [x] Create main file which contains functionality of:
-   - [x] Print system information such as CPU library used, GPU library used...
-   - [x] Running each BLAS kernel for all input types & shapes on CPU.
-     - [x] Increase each dimension by 1 each run until reached upper-limit (user defined?).
-     - [x] Each for `n` iterations (user defined?).
-   - [x] Running each BLAS kernel for all input types & shapes on GPU.
-     - [x] Increase each dimension by 1 each run until reached upper-limit (user defined?).
-     - [x] Each for `n` iterations (user defined?).
-       - [x] Offload data once at start, once at end.
-       - [x] Offload data each iteration.
-       - [x] Unified memory solution.
-   - [x] Calculate GLFOPs achieved for each BLAS kernel run.
-   - [x] Saving all data to .csv file(s).
-   - [x] Calculate for each kernel at what problem size offloading the computation to the GPU becomes worthwhile.
-     - i.e. the time taken on CPU becomes longer than on GPU
-   - [x] Add checksum to ensure each library implementation is getting the same answer.
- - [x] Create Makefile with options for:
-   - [x] Selecting the compiler + compiler specific flags.
-   - [x] Selecting the CPU library target (ArmPL, oneMKL, OpenBLAS) + relevant flags.
-   - [x] Selecting the GPU library target (cuBLAS, oneMKL) + relevant flags.
  - [ ] Add naive implementations of kernels for Default CPU + Default GPU
    - [x] GEMM
    - [ ] GEMV